• Home

 Goats

 Goats discovered coffee, so it is only right that we share a a former coffee farm with them, right!?
 All of our animals are unique, but goats take the lead in individualism here on the farm.
-You can visit them online, but until you get licked in the head by Hutch, or witness Starina sharpening her horns menacingly while staring you in the eye, you can't REALLY know them!
+You can visit them online, but until Elvis tries to convince you he is a 200 pound lapdog, or Phoebe stands on your foot while gazing blankly into the distance, you can't REALLY know them!

 Sheepies